Radalls/mephistophelia/README.md

 ### In Game

+- press `ESCAPE` during play to close the game (does not save on quit!)
+- press `ENTER` during play to save the progress of the AI (existing save is auto-loaded)
 - press `R` during play to reset and watch the learning occur
-- press `ENTER` during play to save the progress of the AI (existing save is auto-loaded)
+- press `N` during play to temporarily add noise to the AI actions (avoid local optima)
-- press `ESCAPE` during play to close the game (saves on quit)

 ### In Code